.

 The following are examples of foods you may find in the field.
 Variety depends on availability.
 We appreciate your flexibility.

-- Breakfast: Yogurt, fruit, cereals, bread, sweet snacks, biscuits, croissants, tea coffee, and juice
+• Breakfast: Yogurt, fruit, cereals, bread, sweet snacks, biscuits, croissants, tea, coffee, and juice

-- Lunch: Rice or pasta dishes, sandwiches, and fruit
+• Lunch: Rice or pasta dishes, sandwiches, and fruit

-- Dinner: Varieties of meat, fish, pizza, pasta, with vegetables and salad accompaniments and dessert
+• Dinner: Varieties of meat, fish, pizza, pasta, with vegetables and salad accompaniments and dessert

-- Snacks: Biscuits/cookies, fruit
+• Snacks: Biscuits/cookies, fruit

-- Beverages: Water, coffee, tea, juices
+• Beverages: Water, coffee, tea, juices

 SPECIAL DIETARY REQUIREMENTS

-Please alert Earthwatch to any special dietary requirements (e.g., diabetes, lactose intolerance, nut or other food allergies, vegetarian or vegan diets) as soon as possible, and note them in the space provided on your volunteer forms.
+Please alert Earthwatch to any special dietary requirements (e.g., diabetes, lactose intolerance, nut or other food allergies, vegetarian or vegan diets) as soon as possible and note them in the space on your volunteer forms.

-Accommodating special diets is not guaranteed and can be very difficult due to the availability of food, location of field sites, and other local conditions.
+Accommodating special diets is not guaranteed and can be very difficult due to the availability of food, the location of field sites, and other local conditions.

 Project Conditions

-The information that follows is as accurate as possible, but please keep in mind that conditions may change.
+The following information is as accurate as possible, but please remember that conditions may change.

 At the site, the ground is flat and open; shade will be provided.
-It will likely be dry most of the time, but if it does rain the ground can become very slippery.
+It will likely be dry most of the time, but if it does rain, the ground can become very slippery.

 GENERAL CONDITIONS

-For weather and region-specific information, please visit Wunderground.com and search for your project location.
+Please visit Wunderground.com and search for your project location for weather and region-specific information.

 Essential Eligibility Requirements